Back To Top

 If you're using even the best dryer for curly hair in the wrong way, your curls can look undefined and flat – and even damaged.
 Afro and textured hair specialist Michelle Thompson, who is also an ambassador for ghd, has shared the best routine.

-• Step two: "Once the hair is 60% dry, start to cup the curls into the diffuser, gently moving the dryer towards the root area, and hold for up to 10 seconds.
-This is called the "scrunch method".
-Doing this will enhance your curls, giving them volume and bounce.
+2. "Once the hair is 60% dry, start to cup the curls into the diffuser, gently moving the dryer towards the root area, and hold for up to 10 This is called the "scrunch method".
+This enhances your curls to give them volume and bounce.

 Should I blow dry curly hair with hot or cold air?